sincerlyKylo/sincerlyKylo/README.md

 I thrive in low-level chaos: kernel hacking, bootloaders, weird memory bugs, and reinventing the wheel because… why not?

 ## What I’m Doing Now
-	• CarbonLD — a linker for the CarbonOS project I probably wasn’t qualified to start… but here we are.
+ CarbonBoot — a bootloader for the CarbonOS project I probably wasn’t qualified to start… but here we are.

 ## Interests